 The Federal Tax ID Number, known as an EIN, is an identification number used by the IRS to administer tax laws.
 The Federal Tax ID Number is used to identify an entity to the IRS, banks and other businesses.

 Think of this number as the social security number for a business.
 This number is typically needed to operate your business in the United States, do banking in the United States, hire employees and file taxes with the IRS.

-Non-U.S. residents, please note that once you submit your EIN order, you will be required to provide a copy of the passport for the person listed as the responsible party.
+Non-U.S. residents, please note that once you submit your EIN order, you will be required to provide a copy of the passport or government-issued ID for the person listed as the responsible party.

 The individual taxpayer identification number (ITIN) is a tax number only available to certain non-U.S. residents and resident aliens and their spouses and dependents who are not able to obtain a social security number (SSN).
 ITINs always start with a "9" and are typically formatted like a Social Security number: 9xx-xx-xxxx.